DELETE

 The expected behavior:

-• Success Response: A successful DELETE request typically results in a 201 Created or 204 No Content response, indicating that the resource was successfully deleted.
-If the resource did not exist, a 404 Not Found might be returned.
+response, indicating that the resource was successfully deleted.
+If the resource did not exist, a404 Not Found

-• Data Validation: The server should validate the request to ensure that the specified resource can be deleted.
-If the resource cannot be deleted due to conflicts or constraints, the server should return an appropriate error code like 409 Conflict.
+Data Validation: The server should validate the request to ensure that the specified resource can be deleted.
+If the resource cannot be deleted due to conflicts or constraints, the server should return an appropriate error code like

 Expected behavior